Model-X Change-Point Detection of Conditional Distribution: Real Data Application

 EDs operate in a dynamic clinical environment, and there can be a seasonal model shift in these data—for instance, higher ED visits leading to hospitalization during peak influenza season \citep{Menec2003}.
 Thus, our goal is to determine whether the proposed MEND algorithm can detect temporal shifts of this nature.
 We randomly selected a subsample of $n=1,000$ observations from the full cohort.
 To avoid possible multiple change points within a single year, we further restricted our analysis to data collected from April through December $2022$.

 We first conduct a pseudo-simulation based on the covariates in real data and assume that there is no change point.
-Type-I error for MEND is 0.068 and for MEND-LAD (mean) is 0.045.
+Type-I error for MEND is 0.029.
 Type-I error for all the other methods are smaller than 0.05.
-This indicates a good quality of modeling $R\mid \bX$.
+This indicates a good quality of modeling $R\mid \mathbf{X}$.
 Details of the pseudo-simulation can be found in Appendix \ref{sec:pseudo}.

 We then applied the methods to the original data set.
 Table \ref{tab2} shows the estimated change point and corresponding $p$-values of all methods.
-Our proposed method MEND and MEND-LAD (mean) give small $p$-value with estimated change point 11, indicating that there is a change in November.
+Our proposed method MEND give small $p$-value with estimated change point 11, indicating that there is a change in November.
 This align with the flu season which potentially lead to the data shift.
 Baseline DP gives the same point estimation as the proposed method, and other baseline methods have large $p$-value that not able to identify significant change point.
-These results illustrate that (i) both versions of our method shows higher statistical power than existing methods; and (ii) our speed-up version MEND-LAD achieves similar performance (i.e., the same detected change point and close $p$-values) as MEND requiring refitting complex models with the resampled data sets.
+These results illustrate that our method shows higher statistical power than existing methods;